We’re fortunate to be rewarded with confidence in the technology running our lives.

 If There Still are Problems

-If you’ve followed these directions and your NewHeights table still isn’t working correctly, call our customer service at 800-298-4351.
+If you’ve followed these directions and your NewHeights desk still isn’t working correctly, call our customer service at 800-298-4351.
 We’ll guide you through some troubleshooting procedures to find a solution to the problem.

 NOTE: before calling, ensure that you have the NewHeights serial number, located on your control box, or your original purchase order number available for reference.